srsandy/Flutter-Login-UI/README.md

-# flutter_assignment
+# Flutter-Login-Signup-UI

-A new Flutter application.
+A Flutter UI Assignment given at #FlutterJam at GDG Bhubaneswar.

 ## Getting Started